8 Different Types of Snakes in the Philippines

 by Elias Levy is licensed under CC BY 2.0

-It is simple to recognize this extremely venomous sea snake because of its black head, yellow upper lip, snout, and cheeks.
+This extremely venomous sea snake is easy to recognize because of its black head, yellow upper lip, snout, and cheeks.

 The Yellow-Lipped Sea Krait has a pale grey body with black stripes and a yellowish underside.
-It can swim rather well because of its paddle-like tail.
+Its paddle-like tail allows it to swim rather well.

-These types of snakes in the Philippines, which may reach a length of 4.5 feet and a weight of 1.8 kg when fully grown, feed primarily on tiny fish and eels.
+These types of snakes in the Philippines may reach a length of 4.5 feet and a weight of 1.8 kg when fully grown.
+They feed primarily on tiny fish and eels.

 Like other sea snakes, it has a potent neurotoxic venom.

-This semi-aquatic snake, which is also found on land in the Philippines, is not hostile by nature and will only bite a person if it feels threatened.
+This semi-aquatic snake, also found on land in the Philippines, is not naturally hostile and will only bite a person if it feels threatened.

-These types of snakes in the Philippines can frequently be found resting in locations such as a boat’s exhaust or water intake devices.
+In the Philippines, these types of snakes can frequently be found resting in locations such as a boat’s exhaust or water intake devices.

 It is also drawn to light, which causes it to gather near hotels and other structures along the coast.